UK, US or Australia – where should you study?

 A standard undergraduate degree in the UK is three years – unless you’re going to university in Scotland, which is four years.
 A standard undergraduate degree all over the US, however, is four years – so you can expect a longer education at a US university.

-Postgraduate degrees are generally two years in the US, but usually only one year in the UK.
+Postgraduate degrees are generally two years in the US and Australia, but usually only one year in the UK.
+Australia also offers combined degree programs, meaning you can complete both an undergraduate and postgraduate degree in five years rather than six.

 What learning style suits you?

-The UK and US generally teach in different ways, which is a very important factor to consider when choosing where to study abroad.
+The UK, US and Australia generally teach in different ways, which is a very important factor to consider when choosing where to study abroad.

-In the UK, there is a mix of larger lecture classes and smaller seminars, or focus groups, of up to 20 students that allow for more direct interaction between you and your teacher.
+In the UK and Australia, there is a mix of larger lecture classes and smaller seminars, or focus groups, of up to 20 students that allow for more direct interaction between you and your teacher.
 This means that you’ll have a lot more individual help and tutoring, with personalised feedback throughout your lessons.

 The US, however, gives far more assignments such as tests, quizzes, projects, research papers and presentations throughout the term.
 So, if you prefer a more structured approach to homework with regular grades, then the US could be the place for you to study.